North Yuba Forest Partnership

 The North Yuba Forest Partnership is a diverse group of nine organizations passionate about forest health and the resilience of the North Yuba River watershed.
 Together, the partners are working on an unprecedented scale to collaboratively plan, analyze, finance and implement forest restoration across 275,000 acres of the watershed.

 The partnership includes: Yuba Water Agency, the U.S. Forest Service, The Nature Conservancy, South Yuba River Citizens League, Camptonville Community Partnership, Nevada City Rancheria Nisenan Tribe, National Forest Foundation, Sierra County, and Blue Forest Conservation.

-The North Yuba watershed runs through multiple Northern California counties and two National Forests, from Yuba Pass to New Bullards Bar Reservoir.
-The area includes thousands of acres of forest habitat, is an important source of water to downstream users, supports high biodiversity, is home to many communities, and offers excellent opportunities for recreation.
+The North Yuba Forest Partnership includes most of the North Yuba River watershed, which extends from Yuba Pass to New Bullards Bar Reservoir.
+The area includes thousands of acres of forest habitat, is an important source of water to downstream users, supports high biodiversity, is home to many communities and offers excellent opportunities for recreation.

 The Yuba Project is a 14,545-acre project in Sierra County that encompasses Tahoe National Forest system lands within the North Yuba Forest Partnership area.
 Collaboration around financing the Yuba Project laid the groundwork for this regional partnership and was the catalyst for the establishment of the North Yuba Forest Partnership.